 The salesman left his office while I called my husband.
 We decided Tim could buy this car if he so desired.
 I motioned for the salesman to return and Tim proudly announced, “Sold.”

-The salesman smiled broadly and said, “Before I left for work this morning, I asked God who I could help today.”
+The salesman smiled and said, “Before I left for work this morning, I asked God who I could help today.”

 His comment reminded me of my prayer for guidance.
 “I believe he just answered your prayer,” I said, “and mine.”